 In a rush?
 Here’s the key takeaway

-Now, let’s dive in to this morning’s newsletter.
+Now, let’s dive into this morning’s newsletter.

-And for non-subscribers, If you want to have a trail of the daily subscriber service to get this and the 3000 odd words I write – and lots and lots of chart – on markets each day you can sign up here for a trial.
+And for non-subscribers, If you want to have a trial of the daily subscriber service to get this and the 3000 odd words I write – and lots and lots of chart – on markets each day you can sign up here for a trial.